WGMV

-WGMV (106.3 FM) is a radio station licensed to Stephenson, Michigan and serving south central Upper Michigan, including the cities of Escanaba, Gladstone, Iron Mountain, and Menominee.
+WGMV (106.3 FM) is a radio station licensed to Stephenson, Michigan, United States, and serving south central Upper Michigan, including the cities of Escanaba, Gladstone, Iron Mountain, and Menominee.
 The station currently broadcasts a classic country format, and is owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC.

 Station history

 From 1984 to 1987, the 106.3 FM frequency was home to WCJL-FM, a contemporary hit radio-formatted station serving the Marinette, Wisconsin and Menominee, Michigan areas.
 The 106.3 frequency went dark when WCJL moved to the 103.9 frequency in 1987; the station today is classic hits-formatted WHYB (103.7 FM).

 The station that would become WMXG was formally granted a license in October 1999 and commenced broadcasting in March 2000, with studios in Escanaba, Michigan.
-The station was originally owned by Escanaba License Group (ELG), a company owned by Lyle R. Evans, a Green Bay, Wisconsin controversial broadcast engineer who was involved in several radio or TV stations in Wisconsin and Michigan, including the founding of WLRE-TV, a Green Bay, which was put into bankruptcy as a result of funding from Newman Companies, who assigned multiple titles / liens on vacant property lots around Green Bay, independent television station that is now that city's NBC affiliate, WGBA-TV.
+The station was originally owned by Escanaba License Group (ELG), a company owned by Lyle R. Evans, a Green Bay, Wisconsin, broadcast engineer who was involved in several radio or TV stations in Wisconsin and Michigan, including the founding of television station WLRE-TV there.
 In its early incarnation, WMXG broadcast as "Mix 106," launching with a hot adult contemporary music format that included some rock during its early months.
 By fall 2006, "Mix 106" converted to a classic hits format, with some modern rock songs included during evening hours.
 The station left the air, at the time of Lyle Evans death.
 Evans Estate still owes the IRS over one million dollars in unpaid taxes, as well as liens from the State of Michigan.